-Lynx are medium sized cats whose coats of fur vary in colour according to their climate range.
-Lynx in the southern regions of their range tend to be shorter haired, darker in colour and have smaller paws, whereas in the Northern regions their coats are thicker and lighter in colour (for camouflage), and their paws are larger and much more padded to deal with the cold and snow.
+Lynx are medium sized cats whose coats of fur vary in color according to their climate range.
+Lynx in the southern regions of their range tend to be shorter haired, darker in color and have smaller paws, whereas in the Northern regions their coats are thicker and lighter in color (for camouflage), and their paws are larger and much more padded to deal with the cold and snow.

 All species of lynx have white fur on their chests, bellies and on the insides of their legs.
 Lynx have short tails, long whiskers and characteristic tufts of black hair on the tip of the ears.
 Lynx have long front and hind legs that support their thick set body which measures 65 – 130 centimetres (26 – 51 inches) in length and weighs about 11 – 37 pounds (5 – 17 kilograms).
 Lynx have a tail length of 2 – 6 inches (5 – 16 centimetres).